tylerdave/symposion/symposion/registration/design.md

  - items_to_add + sum(paid and reserved Items for each Product in the ceiling) > Total available

+## Applying Discounts

+- Discounts only apply to the current cart
+- Discounts can be applied to multiple carts until the user has exhausted the quantity for each product attached to the discount.
+- Only one discount discount can be applied to each single item.
+Discounts are applied as follows:
+ - All non-exhausted discounts for the product or its category are ordered by value
+ - The highest discount is applied for the lower of the quantity of the product in the cart, or the remaining quantity from this discount
+ - If the quantity remaining is non-zero, apply the next available discount

+- Individual discount objects should not contain more than one DiscountForProduct for the same product
+- Individual discount objects should not contain more than one DiscountForCategory for the same category
+- Individual discount objects should not contain a discount for both a product and its category

 ## Adding Items to the Cart

 - Products that are not displayed may not be added to a Cart